MariusMaeland/Space-Shooter/inf1400-rha014-mma-167-3/src/README.md

 TIMETORESPAWN - Time in seconds to respawn INVINCIBLETIME - Duration of invincible time in seconds BULLETSPEED - Bullet speed in pixels/frame.
 10 - 20 seems good.
+WEAPONUPTIME - Duration of weaponupgrade in seconds WEAPONUPCHANCE - In percent
 PLAYERMAXSPEED - Speed in pixel/frame.
 4-5 is good.
 ASTEROIDSNUM - Number of asteroids (How long can you survive 40?!)
 ASTEROIDSMAXSPEED - Maximum speed of asteroids